d3ska/d3ska.github.io/_posts/2023-05-17-rate-limiting.md

 For DoS and DDoS attacks, imagine a highway filled with cars.
 In a DoS attack, it's as if a single truck has intentionally blocked all lanes, stopping the flow of traffic.
 In a DDoS attack, it's like hundreds of cars from different directions converging on the same highway, causing a massive traffic jam.

-### Mitigation Strategies

-For DoS and DDoS attacks, rate limiting is one of many defensive measures.
-Here are a few more strategies:

-* **Anomaly detection:** Systems can be configured to identify unusual traffic patterns or request rates and respond accordingly.

-* **IP blacklisting:** IPs known to be sources of malicious traffic can be blocked from making requests.

-* **Redundancy:** Having multiple servers can help to ensure that if one server becomes overwhelmed, others can pick up the load.

-* **DDoS mitigation services:** Third-party services specialize in detecting and neutralizing DDoS attacks before they reach your network.